lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 - The current word is sent through a `log-linear classifier` into a continuous projection layer, and then they projection layer is used to predict the best potential context words
     - ***This still! means there is no context involved, and that the surrounding words are simply predicted without specifying placement***
 - ***Training Objective:*** Predict some $C : C \leq N$ surrounding context words from the current word, and then pick, randomly, $C$ words from the $N$ context words
-    - Since more distant words *are most likely more unrelated* to the current word, we reduce computational complexity by sampling from those words less frequently
+    - Since more distant words *are most likely more unrelated* to the current word, you reduce computational complexity by sampling from those words less frequently
     - There's no other way to give less weight to other "far away" words other than sampling them less and updating weights less often based on them
 - ***Time Complexity:*** Would be $TC = C \times D + C \times D \times log_2(V) === C \times (D + D \times log_2(V))$
-    - For each of the $C$ words we need to take our input word $w_i$, do $D$ multiplcations to get it into projection layer, and then go from our projection layer into our sized $V$ vocabulary to try and predict $w_c$
+    - For each of the $C$ words you need to take our input word $w_i$, do $D$ multiplcations to get it into projection layer, and then go from our projection layer into our sized $V$ vocabulary to try and predict $w_c$
 - ![Skip-Gram Architecture](./images/skipgram.png)

 #### Evaluation of Model
 - In the past the main way to do this was to just show tables of words with their corresponding Top-K most similar other words, and intuitively check
 - In the Word2Vec Paper they checked over relationships such as *"What is the word that is similar to small in the same sense as bigger is to big"*
     - Ideally this would produce *smaller*
-- This can be done with algebraic operations! `vector(big) - vector(bigger) + vector(small)` would give us that sort of output, and then we just find the closest vector via Cosine Distance
+- This can be done with algebraic operations! `vector(big) - vector(bigger) + vector(small)` would give us that sort of output, and then you just find the closest vector via Cosine Distance
 - There are other relationships to test such as *France is to Paris as Germany is to Berlin*

 TODO: Is below correct?
 Semantic vs Syntactic...Semantic is "underlying meaning of words" and syntactic is "placement of word"?
 - ***Skip Gram performed better on semantic objectives***, which isn't surprising seeing as it's entirely focused on structuring a word to best represent what other words would be around it, so `America` and `United States` should be similar
-- ***Bag of Words performed better on syntactic objectives*** showing how the CBOW model is better at syntax modeling where we could alter the sentence *The quick brown fox jumped over the lazy river* to *Over the lazy river the quick brown fox had jumped*
+- ***Bag of Words performed better on syntactic objectives*** showing how the CBOW model is better at syntax modeling where you could alter the sentence *The quick brown fox jumped over the lazy river* to *Over the lazy river the quick brown fox had jumped*

 ### BERT
-[BERT](./BERT.md#bert) architecture, training, and fine tuning is descirbed in another page, but given all of that is read through we discuss below how to get useful embeddings out of BERT!
+[BERT](./BERT.md#bert) architecture, training, and fine tuning is descirbed in another page, but given all of that is read through you discuss below how to get useful embeddings out of BERT!

-Since BERT is an ***Encoder Only Model***, it basically takes an input, runs it through multiple Encoders, and would send it through an output layer at the end - this output layer tyipcally isn't useful by itself for Word Embeddings, so we would need to go back through the hidden state values and aggregate these in some way to produce Word, Sentence, or Document embeddings
+Since BERT is an ***Encoder Only Model***, it basically takes an input, runs it through multiple Encoders, and would send it through an output layer at the end - this output layer tyipcally isn't useful by itself for Word Embeddings, so you would need to go back through the hidden state values and aggregate these in some way to produce Word, Sentence, or Document embeddings

 #### BERT Word Embeddings
 - [Another reference link](https://mccormickml.com/2019/05/14/BERT-word-embeddings-tutorial/#history)
 - Most use cases of word embeddings can come straight out of a pre-trained core BERT model
-- We could send a single word through and it would most likely just be a representation of the WordPiece Embedding layer at the start
+- you could send a single word through and it would most likely just be a representation of the WordPiece Embedding layer at the start
-- If we send multiple words through (a sentence) then we could try and reconstruct each individual words new embedding that was altered from the self-attention layers
+- If you send multiple words through (a sentence) then you could try and reconstruct each individual words new embedding that was altered from the self-attention layers
     - `bank` in the sentence `the large and sandy river bank` will be attended to, and ultimately different, from `the countries central bank` because it's surrounding context words are different!
     - Typically you would send through the sentence and then pull back each $T_i$, or some mixture of $H_{a, b}$ hidden states, for each $w_i$ and that would represent your finalized word embedding that was attended to / altered from contextual self-attention!
 - ![BERT Word Embeddings](./images/bert_word_embed.png)